 We are here to help our donors make a positive impact in their community.
 Three special features of Central Kentucky Community Foundation:

 Central Kentucky Community Foundation evolved by the will of community leaders from two foundations – North Central Education Foundation and The Heartland Community Foundation to create a new community foundation for the region.

-Established in 1960, as North Central Education Foundation and transitioned in 2011, to a community foundation, Central Kentucky Community Foundation is one of more than 750 community foundations in the United States today.
-We serve the Lincoln Trail Region, offering people a variety of ways to touch our community through philanthropic giving.
+Established in 1960 as North Central Education Foundation, Central Kentucky Community Foundation is one of more than 780 community foundations in the United States today.
+We serve the Lincoln Trail Region, offering our donors and partners a variety of ways to touch our community through philanthropic giving.

 We serve the central Kentucky region, including the counties of:

 Davette Swiney, President and CEOJennifer Priddy, Executive Assistant and Scholarship Central CoordinatorGina Clear, Communications and Project Coordinator [Learn More …]